Seteco/Somorrostro/You-should-install-QoS-on-all-your-servers.md

 I install QoS the following reasons:

-1. Monitoring the bandwidth used by my services. netdata provides wonderful real-time charts, like this one:
+1. **Monitoring the bandwidth used by my services**

+  netdata provides wonderful real-time charts, like this one:

  ![qos2](https://cloud.githubusercontent.com/assets/2662304/14439411/b7f36254-0033-11e6-93f0-c739bb6a1c3a.gif)

-2. Ensure sensitive administrative tasks (like ssh, dns, ntp, etc) will always have a small but guaranteed supply of bandwidth.
-So, no matter what happens, you will be able to ssh to your server and DNS will work.
+2. **Ensure sensitive administrative tasks will not starve for bandwidth**

+  Have you tried to ssh to a server when the network is congested?
+Well, it does not work well.
+QoS can guarantee that services like ssh, dns, ntp, etc will always have a small supply of bandwidth.
+So, no matter what happens, you will be able to ssh to your server and DNS will always work.

-3. Ensure other administrative tasks (like backups, file copies, database dumps, etc) will not monopolize all the available bandwidth.
-So, my nightly backup will not hurt my users, or a developer that is copying files over the net will not get all the available bandwidth.
+3. **Ensure administrative tasks will not monopolize all the bandwidth**

+  Services like backups, file copies, database dumps, etc can easily monopolize all the available bandwidth.
+It is common for example a nightly backup, or a huge file transfer to negatively influence the end-user experience.
+QoS can fix that.

-4. Ensure each end-user connections will get a fair cut of the available bandwidth.
-Several queuing disciplines in Linux do this automatically, without any configuration from your side.
+4. **Ensure each end-user connections will get a fair cut of the available bandwidth.**

+  Several QoS queuing disciplines in Linux do this automatically, without any configuration from you.
 The result is that new sockets are favored over older ones, so big downloads will be throttled while other users are trying to connect.

-5. Protect the servers from DDoS attacks.
+5. **Protect the servers from DDoS attacks.**

    Actually this is my favorites.
 When your system is under a DDoS attack, it will get a lot more bandwidth compared to the one it can handle and probably your applications will crash.
-Setting a limit on the inbound traffic using QoS, will protect your server (throttle the requests) and depending on the size of the attack may allow your legitimate users to access the server, while the attack is taking place.
+Setting a limit on the inbound traffic using QoS, will protect your servers (throttle the requests) and depending on the size of the attack may allow your legitimate users to access the server, while the attack is taking place.

   Using QoS together with a [SYNPROXY](https://github.com/firehol/netdata/wiki/Monitoring-SYNPROXY) will provide a great degree of protection against most DDoS attacks.